-Figure 21: Command Slot State Diagram
+Figure 21: Command Servicing State Diagram

-- Idle: The state when there is no Command Message associated with the Command Slot.
-This is the default state of a Command Slot (e.g., following a reset).
-A Command Slot transitions from Idle to the Receive state when the first MCTP packet of a MCTP NVMe-MI command message is received (i.e., an MCTP packet with the SOM bit in the MCTP packet header set to '1', the Message Type set to 4h, and the CSI field set to the corresponding Command Slot Identifier). - 2.
+- 1. Idle: This is the default state of the command servicing state machine (e.g., following a reset).
+Command servicing transitions from Idle to the Receive state when the first MCTP packet of a MCTP NVMe-MI command message is received (i.e., an MCTP packet with the SOM bit in the MCTP packet header set to '1' and the Message Type set to 4h). - 2.
 Receive: The state when the first packet of a Command Message has been received and the message is being assembled and/or validated.
-A Command Slot transitions from Receive to the Idle state when an Abort Control Primitive is received, an error is detected in message assembly (refer to 3.2.2), or the Message Integrity Check fails (refer to 3.2.1.1).
-A Command Slot transitions from Receive state to the Process state when a Command Message is assembled and the message integrity check is successful. - 3.
+Command servicing transitions from Receive to the Idle state when an Abort Control Primitive is received, an error is detected in message assembly (refer to 3.2.2), or the Message Integrity Check fails (refer to 3.2.1.1).
+Command servicing transitions from Receive state to the Process state when a Command Message is assembled and the message integrity check is successful. - 3.
 Process: The state when a Command Message is processed.
 Processing of a command consists of performing the actions specified by the command or aborting the command.
-A Command Slot transitions from Process to the Transmit state when a response is required (i.e., the Pause Flag is cleared to '0' and either of the following are true: all processing of the command has completed or command processing is expected to exceed the corresponding transport binding specification response timeout).
-A Command Slot transitions from the Process state to the Idle state due to an Abort Control Primitive (refer to 4.4.3). - 4.
+Command servicing transitions from Process to the Transmit state when a response is required (i.e., the Pause Flag is cleared to '0' and either of the following are true: all processing of the command has completed or command processing is expected to exceed the corresponding transport binding specification response timeout).
+Command servicing transitions from the Process state to the Idle state due to an Abort Control Primitive (refer to 4.4.3). - 4.
 Transmit: The state in which a Response Message for the Command Message is transmitted to the Management Controller.
-A Command Slot transitions from the Transmit to the Idle state once the entire MCTP message associated with the response to the command has been transmitted on the physical medium or due to an Abort Control Primitive (refer to 4.4.3).
-If command processing did not complete in the Process state, then the Management Endpoint transmits a response with status More Processing Required and the Command Slot transitions back to the Process state.
+Command servicing transitions from the Transmit to the Idle state once the entire MCTP message associated with the response to the command has been transmitted on the physical medium or due to an Abort Control Primitive (refer to 4.4.3).
+If command servicing did not complete in the Process state, then the Management Endpoint transmits a response with status More Processing Required and the command servicing transitions back to the Process state.